/* Scenario metadata

 You descend.
 At 3,500 you are clear below, looking at flat central Illinois in afternoon light.
 The SAM is steady.
 The whiskey compass is reasonably well-behaved in level flight.
 You cancel IFR with Peoria and turn toward KPIA for a full-stop.

 <<goto "Dec6_KPIA">>You have the approach to brief.
-The weather is low; the panel is degraded; the airplane is still flying fine on the SAM, and the controller has handed you a quiet window.
-You need to get the approach plate in front of you — frequencies, the final approach fix, the minimums, the missed-approach procedure — before you intercept the localizer.
+The weather is low, the panel is degraded, the airplane is flying fine on the SAM, and the controller has handed you a quiet window.
+The plate you need is the <<if $divertedTo is "KBUU">>ILS RWY 11 at Burlington<<elseif $divertedTo is "KDPA">>ILS RWY 10 at DuPage<<elseif $divertedTo is "KUGN">>ILS RWY 23 at Waukegan<<elseif $divertedTo is "KPWK">>ILS RWY 16 at Chicago Executive<<else>>ILS RWY 7 at Rockford<</if>>: frequency, final approach fix, minimums, and the missed, all of it in your head before you intercept.

 You have options.
-The G1000 MFD can display the approach chart (GeoRef-enabled) if you use the PROC key to load the approach and the CHART key to pull up the plate.
-Your iPad, in the kneeboard mount, has ForeFlight running with the plate already pulled up from planning.
-You have a paper checklist card and a paper approach plate in the door pocket.
-And you have been flying this approach for years — you know the Burlington ILS 11 and the DuPage ILS 10 both by heart.
+The G1000 MFD can display the chart if you use the PROC key to load the approach and the CHART key to pull up the plate.
+Your iPad, in the kneeboard mount, has ForeFlight running with the plate one tap away.
+There is a bound booklet of Chicago-area plates in the door pocket. <<if $divertedTo is "KBUU">>And this is your home-field ILS.
+You have flown it more times than you could count.<<elseif $divertedTo is "KDPA">>And you shot the DuPage ILS over and over during instrument training.
+It lives somewhere in long-term memory.<<else>>And you have been into this field before, though not recently, and never in weather like this.<</if>>

 <div class="choice-list">

 <<link "A. Pull the approach plate up on the MFD via CHART.
-Brief from the MFD — one screen, everything you need, eyes in."
+Brief from the MFD: one screen, everything you need, eyes in."
 "Dec6_Brief_MFD">><</link>>

 <<link "B. Use the ForeFlight plate on the iPad, kneeboard mount.
 Large, familiar, you've briefed from it a hundred times."
 "Dec6_Brief_iPad">><</link>>

-<<link "D. Ask Connie to hold the paper plate for you.
-Read the key numbers out loud to yourself as you scan it."
+<<link "D. Ask Connie to hold the plates booklet open for you.
+Read the key numbers out loud as you scan."
 "Dec6_Brief_Paper">><</link>>

 </div>You press CHART.
 The MFD displays the approach plate, GeoRef'd to the airport's layout.
 You read the key numbers aloud, quietly: localizer frequency, FAF, DA, missed approach procedure.
 You flick back to the engine page, then back to the map, then pull the approach up again.